MP Estate Planning UK

 Assessing the Value of Assets

-To assess whether an estate is small, we first need to determine the total value of its assets.
+To assess whether an estate is small, you first need to identify and value every asset held in the deceased’s sole name.
 This includes:

-• Investments, such as stocks, bonds, and other securities
+• Investments, such as shares, unit trusts, ISAs, and other securities

-• Personal belongings, including vehicles, jewelry, and other valuables
+• Personal belongings of significant value, including vehicles, jewellery, and collectibles

 Asset TypeValuation MethodExample